-On the floor above , Roger and Fleet walk the hall and examine each of the four bedrooms with a name card taped on its door.
-Grace.
-Mavis.
-Seneca.
-Divine.
+On the floor above, Roger and Fleet walk the hall and examine each of the four bedrooms with a name card taped on its door.
+The first, printed in lipstick, is Seneca; the next, Divine, is typed in capital letters.
 They exchange knowing looks when they learn that each woman sleeps not in a bed like normal people, but in a hammock.
 Other than that, and except for a narrow desk or end table, there is no additional furniture.
 No clothes in the closets, of course, since the women always wore no-fit dirty dresses and nothing you could honestly call shoes.
 But there are strange things nailed or taped to the walls or propped in a corner.
-A 1963 calendar, large X's marking various dates; astrology charts; a whip; a highschool year book and, for people who swore they were Christians -- well, Catholics anyway -- not a cross of Jesus anywhere.
+A 1963 calendar, large X's marking various dates; astrology charts; a whip; a highschool year book and, for people who swore they were Christians-well, Catholics anyway-not a cross of Jesus anywhere.
 But what alarms the two men most are the series of infant booties and shoes ribboned to the hanging cord of a hammock in the last bedroom they enter.
+A teething ring, cracked and stiff, dangles among the tiny shoes.
 Signaling with his eyes, Fleet directs Roger to four more bedrooms on the opposite side of the hall.
 He himself moves closer to the bouquet of baby shoes.
 Looking for what?
 More evidence?
 He isn't sure.
 Blood?
 A little toe, maybe, left in a white calfskin shoe?
 He slides the safety on his gun and joins Roger's search across the hall.

 These rooms are normal.
-Messy-the floor in one of them is covered with food-encrusted dishes, dirty cups and a clothes-covered bed; another room sports two rocking chairs full of dolls; a third the debris and smell of a heavy drinker-but normal at least.
+Messy--the floor in one of them is covered with food-encrusted dishes, dirty cups and a clothes-covered bed; another room sports two rocking chairs full of dolls; a third the debris and smell of a heavy drinker--but normal at least.